medusajs/medusa/docs/content/advanced/backend/batch-jobs/customize-import.md

 ### Medusa Components

-It's assumed that you already have a Medusa server installed and set up.
-If not, you can follow our [quickstart guide](../../../quickstart/quick-start.mdx) to get started.
+It's assumed that you already have a Medusa backend installed and set up.
+If not, you can follow our [quickstart guide](../../../core/backend/install.mdx) to get started.

 ### Redis